MWATelescope/manta-ray-client/README.md

   - Average N kHz bandwidth of fine channels together before writing output.
 * `edgewidth: <integer>`
   - Flag the given width (in kHz) of edge channels of each coarse channel.
-  - Defaults to 80 kHz.
   - Set to 0 kHz to disable edge flagging.
 * `conversion:  <ms || uvfits>`
   - Output format.
   - `ms`: CASA measurement set.
   - `uvfits`: uvfits output.

-#### Optional options
+* `delivery:  <acacia || astro>`
+  - Where you would like your data to be stored
+  - `acacia (default)`: Data will be delivered to Pawsey's Acacia system and you will receive a link to download a zip file containing the data.
+  - `astro`: Data will be left on the /astro file system at Pawsey in /astro/<group>/asvo/<job_id>.
+This option is only available for Pawsey users who are in one of the mwa science groups (mwasci, mwavcs, mwaeor, mwaops).
+Please contact support if you would like to use this option.

+### Flags / Optional Options
+* In addition to the options specified above, a number of flags (or optional options) can also be passed with the job request.
+* The available flags change depending on the choice of preprocessor (cotter/birli)
 * To enable an option, set value to true e.g. `norfi=true`
 * If you omit an option it is equivalent to false. e.g. not specifying norfi is equivalent to `norfi=false`.

-* Recommended defaults:
+#### Available options for Birli
+Birli currently supports the options below, with plans for more in the future.
+For more info on the Birli preprocessor, please visit [the repository](https://github.com/mwatelescope/birli).
+Any other flags passed while the birli preprocesor is selected will be ignored.
+* `norfi=true` Do not perform RFI detection.
+* `nogeom=true` Disable geometric corrections.
+* `nocablelength=true` Disable cable length corrections.

+#### Available options for Cotter
+Cotter supports all of the options below:
-  - `allowmissing: true` Do not abort when not all GPU box (visibility) files are available.
+* `allowmissing=true` (recommended) Do not abort when not all GPU box (visibility) files are available.
-  - `flagdcchannels: true` Flag the centre/DC channel of each coarse channel.
+* `flagdcchannel=true` (recommended) Flag the centre/DC channel of each coarse channel.
+* `calibrate=true` Apply a calibration solution to the dataset, if found.
+If not found, the job will fail- in this case you can resubmit the job without this option for uncalibrated raw visibilities.
+See: [Data Access/MWA ASVO Calibration Option ](https://wiki.mwatelescope.org/display/MP/MWA+ASVO+Calibration+Option) on the [MWA Telescope Wiki](https://wiki.mwatelescope.org/pages/viewpage.action?pageId=5963859) for more information.
+* `nostats=true` Disable collecting statistics.
+* `nogeom=true` Disable geometric corrections.
+* `noantennapruning=true` Do not remove the flagged antennae.
+* `noflagautos=true` Do not flag auto-correlations.
+* `nosbgains=true` Do not correct for the digital gains.
+* `noflagmissings=true` Do not flag missing gpu box files (only makes sense with `allowmissing`).
+* `sbpassband=true` Apply unity passband (i.e. do not apply any passband corrections)

 ##### RFI options:
 If omitted, the below options default to false.

-* `norfi: true` Do not perform RFI detection.
-* `noprecomputedflags: true` Do not use observatory generated precomputed flags.
-The combination of (or lack of) the above RFI options provides the following capabilities:
-* (Default- i.e. neither option specified) Use precomputed flags if they exist, if not perform RFI detection.
+* `norfi=false, noprecomputedflags=false` We will use precomputed flags if they exist.
+If not, we will perform RFI flagging.
+* `norfi=true, noprecomputedflags=false` We will not perform RFI flagging.
+Precomputed flags will be used if they are available.
-* `noprecomputedflags: true` Ignore precomputed flags if they exist and perform RFI flagging instead.
+* `norfi=false, noprecomputedflags=true` We will ignore precomputed flags and perform RFI flagging.
-* `norfi: true, noprecomputedflags: true` Do not flag any RFI even if there are precomputed flag files available.
+* `norfi=true, noprecomputedflags=true` We will not perform RFI flagging.
+Precomputed flags will not be used if they are available.

 ##### Pointing options:
 If none of the 3 options below are set, the observation's phase centre is assumed to be used.
 * `usepcentre: true` Centre on the observation's pointing centre.
 * `phasecentrera: <ra formatted as: 00h00m00.0s>` ICRS (J2000.0).
 Centre on a custom phase centre with this right ascension (must include `phasecentredec`).
 * `phasecentredec: <dec formatted as: +00d00m00.0s>` ICRS (J2000.0).
 Centre on a custom phase centre with this declination (must include `phasecentrera`).

-##### Other options:
-If the below options are omitted, they default to false.

-* `calibrate: true` Apply a calibration solution to the dataset, if found.
-If not found, the job will fail- in this case you can resubmit the job without this option for uncalibrated raw visibilities.
-See: [Data Access/MWA ASVO Calibration Option ](https://wiki.mwatelescope.org/display/MP/MWA+ASVO+Calibration+Option) on the [MWA Telescope Wiki](https://wiki.mwatelescope.org/pages/viewpage.action?pageId=5963859) for more information.
-* `nostats: true` Disable collecting statistics.
-* `nogeom: true` Disable geometric corrections.
-* `noantennapruning: true` Do not remove the flagged antennae.
-* `noflagautos: true` Do not flag auto-correlations.
-* `nosbgains: true` Do not correct for the digital gains.
-* `noflagmissings: true` Do not flag missing gpu box files (only makes sense with `allowmissing`).
-* `sbpassband: true` Apply unity passband (i.e. do not apply any passband corrections)

 #### Example line in csv file
 ```
 obs_id=1110103576, job_type=c, timeres=8, freqres=40, edgewidth=80, conversion=ms, calibrate=true, allowmissing=true, flagdcchannels=true
 ```

 ### Download Job Options
 * `obs_id: <integer>`
   - Observation ID
 * `job_type: d`